langenhagen/ping-out/README.md

 sudo bash setup-systemd-service.sh
 ```

-This copies the file `ping-out.service` into the directories of the `systemd` installation and links
+This copies the script `ping-out.sh` into the directory `/usr/local/bin` and the file
+`ping-out.service` into the directories of the `systemd` installation.
-the script `ping-out.sh`'s path into the copied service.
-The script then needs to stay at the path
-where it was when the service has been set up.

 After installation, you may control the service via typical `systemd` commands:
 ```bash